 By law, Northeastern University cannot produce a 1098-T form for a student without a valid Social Security number (SSN) or Tax Identification Number (TIN) on file.
 To update your SSN or TIN, please complete the Social Security Update form through the Office of the Registrar.

-Once you have submitted this form and your SSN/TIN has been updated, please submit your 1098-T request to [email protected] and provide the following:
+Once you have submitted this form and your SSN/TIN has been updated, please submit your 1098-T request through the SFS Service Portal under ‘Student Accounts Requests’.

 Additional information regarding 1098-T forms is available here.